 Growing up in a close-knit family in Szczecin, Poland, eating out was a luxury that didn’t exist in her world.
 Rather, she grew up on food rations with limited fresh produce.
 “I remember my mother being so creative with her ingredients to create something so delicious for us.”

-For an hour each week, Allison and her sister would tune into Australian TV series, Return to Eden.
-“I remember at the age of eight saying, ‘I have to go to this country’, and I promised myself that one day I would come to Australia.”
+For an hour each week, Allison and her sister would tune into the Australian TV series, Return to Eden.
+“I remember saying at the age of eight, ‘I have to go to this country’, and I promised myself that one day I would come to Australia.”

 As a young girl, she was equally glued to her mother’s apron as she was to Australian soaps.
 “My mother and I would bake cakes, talk food and share stories.
 It was a time when women would be at home, swap recipes with each other and share their baking secrets – I absolutely loved that time with her.”